Public Servants Disclosure Protection Act: More recent review and analysis of the Act

 In 2017 the Standing Committee on Government Operations and Estimates (known as OGGO) was asked by the government to conduct a review of the Act.
 This was the independent review required by law, which should have taken place 5 years after the Act came into force, but would now take place 10 years after.
 The Committee carried out a thorough, in-depth review, conducting 12 meetings, hearing from 52 witnesses and receiving 12 written briefs.
 The final report, which was unanimous, called for sweeping changes to the Act, in the form of 15 detailed recommendations.
 As of March 2021, none of these has been implemented.

 In June 2017 the Centre for Free Expression (which has largely taken over the work previously carried out by FAIR) published an updated analysis of the Act, looking both at what's written in the legislation, and how it has worked in practice.
 Its conclusions include the following: a) the system has been completely ineffective in protecting whistleblowers b) the system has been largely ineffective in exposing government misconduct c) the system is not trusted by public servants d) the system is considered deeply flawed by international experts e) measurement and monitoring of performance has been inadequate f) Parliamentary oversight has been essentially non-existent g) the actions of successive Integrity Commissioners have undermined the system and h) the actions of successive governments have blocked examination and review of the system.

 In March 2021, the Government Accountability Project (GAP) and the International Bar Association (IBA) published a joint report, the result of a study of national whistleblower laws in 37 countries.
 Each jurisdiction was awarded a number of points out of 20, based on GAP's 20 International Best Practices for Whistleblower Policies.
-The highest scores achieved were 16 our of 20, awarded to the European Union, Australia, and the USA.
+The highest scores achieved were 16 out of 20, awarded to the European Union, Australia, and the USA.
 Canada was awarded the lowest score (1 out of 20), alongside Lebanon and Norway.